ARMA -The Art of Reading in the Middle Ages

 Lastly, the project will also increase the use and interoperability of the collections via Europeana by using the International Image Interoperability Framework protocol (IIIF).

-The project is co-financed by the Connecting Europe Facility of the European Union.
+This project is a Europeana Generic Service project, and it is co-financed by the Connecting Europe Facility of the European Union.

 National and University Library - Slovenia